DevExpress-Examples/devextreme-requirejs-examples/requirejs-angularjs/README.md

  npm install
  ```

-4. Open the `index.html` file in your browser
+4. Open the `index.html` file in your browser.

 ## Resources